dezign999/pxl999/README.md

 NTP Syncs happen twice a day, once at Noon and once at Midnight.
 This can be changed by modifying `NTP_TIMER`.

 ### Pause Live Updates
-By default, pxl999 is set to pause live weather and NTP updates to conserve battery life at 12:30am, `pauseStart = "0:30"`, and resume updates at 5:45am, `pauseEnd = "5:45"`.
+By default, pxl999 is set to pause live weather and NTP updates to conserve battery life beginning at 12:30am, `pauseStart = "0:30"`, and resume updates at 5:45am, `pauseEnd = "5:45"`.
 These settings can be set accordingly.
 When updates are paused, the RTC will be used for ambient temperature.